sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

 Therefore according to the materials now at hand the deity Kurukulla cannot be placed earlier than the middle of the seventh century.
 Therefore, the Pārānanda Tantra which mentions Kurukulla cannot have an antiquity earlier than the same period.

  Moreover, the Pārānanda Sūtra mentions Tārā as a Mahāvidya.
 It is well-known that the Hindus recognized ten Mahāvidyas in the form of ten deities.
 They are known as Mahāvidyās because their Mantra is able to confer Siddhi or perfection when muttered one hundred-thousand times.
 The list of Mahāvidyās includes among others Tārā, Kālī, and Chinnamasta.
-It has already been shown that Tārā cannot have an antiquity earlier than the time of Nagarjuna (645 A.D.) who restored the Sādhana of Ekajata from the country of [Bhota](# "Ibid.vol.II.intro.p.xlv. आर्यनागार्जुनपादैर्भोटेषु उद्धतम्।").
+It has already been shown that Tārā cannot have an antiquity earlier than the time of Nagarjuna (645 A.D.) who restored the Sādhana of Ekajata from the country of Bhota[^20].
 This Ekajaṭā in her four-armed form is known as Mahācīnatārā, her parallel being the Hindu deity Tārā as a Mahavidya.
 It has also been shown that Kāli, Kālikā or Mahākāli is another form of Tārā and is included in the list of the ten Mahavidyās.
-And in fact, the Hindu Tantras mention that Ugra, Mahogrā, Vajrā, Kālī, Sarasvati, Kāmes'vari, Bhadrakālī are only the different manifestations of the same deity Tārā who has been imported from [Buddhism](# "Buddhist Deities in Hindu Garb,op.cit.p.1290.").
-In-deed the name of Tārā is met with in the [Guhyasamāja](# "In the course of publication in the Gaekwad's Oriental Series,p.137.")but there she is the consort of the Dhyani Buddha Amoghasiddhi in the Dhyani Buddha Mandala and is mentioned along with other Buddhas'aktis Locanā, Māmakī, Pāṇḍarā and Aryatārā and is certainly different from the Mahācīnatārā which is an importation of Nāgārjuna of the Tantric fame.
+And in fact, the Hindu Tantras mention that Ugra, Mahogrā, Vajrā, Kālī, Sarasvati, Kāmes'vari, Bhadrakālī are only the different manifestations of the same deity Tārā who has been imported from Buddhism[^21].
+In-deed the name of Tārā is met with in the Guhyasamāja[^22]but there she is the consort of the Dhyani Buddha Amoghasiddhi in the Dhyani Buddha Mandala and is mentioned along with other Buddhas'aktis Locanā, Māmakī, Pāṇḍarā and Aryatārā and is certainly different from the Mahācīnatārā which is an importation of Nāgārjuna of the Tantric fame.
 If the Tārā of the Mahavidyā variety cannot go back beyond the time of Nāgārjuna, Kālī certainly should be later, firstly because she represents a modification of Tārā, as also because the Buddhists did not give any attention to this new deity and never mentioned her.

+[^20]: "Ibid.vol.II.intro.p.xlv. आर्यनागार्जुनपादैर्भोटेषु उद्धतम्।"

+[^21]: "Buddhist Deities in Hindu Garb,op.cit.p.1290."

+[^22]: "In the course of publication in the Gaekwad's Oriental Series,p.137."

  Similar is the case with Chinnamastā who is also included in the list of the ten Mahavidyā deities.
 She is the same as the Buddhist deity Vajrayogini for whose worship a new cult was introduced by S'abarapa the Siddha.
-As S'abara flourished in about 657 A.D., the origin of the deity Vajrayoginī may be placed in about the beginning of the 7th [century](# "See Sādhanamālā vol.II,intro.pp.CXLII ff, Buddhist Deities in Hindu Garb,op.cit.pp.1292 ff.
-And for the time of Sabara(i)pā see Sādhanamālā vol.II,intro.pp.xLv1 ff.").
+As S'abara flourished in about 657 A.D., the origin of the deity Vajrayoginī may be placed in about the beginning of the 7th century[^23]pā see Sādhanamālā vol.II,intro.pp.xLv1 ff.").

+[^23]: "See Sādhanamālā vol.II,intro.pp.CXLII ff, Buddhist Deities in Hindu Garb,op.cit.pp.1292 ff.
+And for the time of Sabara(i